open-mmlab/mmsegmentation/docs/useful_tools.md

 Description of all arguments

 - `config`: The path of a model config file.
-- `model`: The path of a ONNX model file.
+- `model`: The path of a converted model file.
 - `backend`: Backend of the inference, options: `onnxruntime`, `tensorrt`.
 - `--out`: The path of output result file in pickle format.
 - `--format-only` : Format the output results without perform evaluation.
 It is useful when you want to format the result to a specific format and submit it to the test server.
 If not specified, it will be set to `False`.
 Note that this argument is **mutually exclusive** with `--eval`.